 In many industries, you show your sales prowess by turning just about any lead into a customer.
 But, according to Jacob Rodriguez, Director of Sales, Auto and Home Insurance at ActiveProspect, in the insurance world, you can’t just go after any and every possible candidate that’s in your pipeline.

 “Too many bad customers making too many claims can really destroy your loss ratios,” says Rodriguez.
-So instead of a “come one, come all” approach to insurance lead generation, Rodriguez says you need a better, more refined strategy.
+So instead of a “come one, come all” approach to high intent insurance lead generation, Rodriguez says you need a better, more refined strategy.

 To improve your business’s reach, he says, you’ll need to narrow your lead generation efforts to focus on customers who fit your company’s ideal profile.